 Clear GIFs, pixel tags or web beacons—which are typically one-pixel, transparent images located on a webpage or in an email or other message—or similar technologies may be used on our sites and in some of our digital communications (such as email or other marketing messages).
 They may also be used when you are served advertisements, or you otherwise interact with advertisements outside of our online services.
 These are primarily used to help recognize users, assess traffic patterns and measure site or campaign engagement.

 Local Shared Objects, sometimes referred to as “flash cookies” may be stored on your hard drive using a media player or other software installed on your device.
 Local Shared Objects are similar to cookies in terms of their operation but may not be managed in your browser in the same way.
-For more information on managing Local Shared Objects, click here.
+You can learn more on managing Local Shared Objects on Adobe's Local Shared Objects page.

 “First party” cookies are stored by the domain (website) you are vising directly.
 They allow the website’s owner to collect analytics data, remember language settings, and perform useful functions that help provide a good experience.
 “Third-party” cookies are created by domains other than the one you are visiting directly, hence the name third-party.
 They may be used for cross-site tracking, retargeting and ad-serving.
 We also believe that cookies fall into the following general categories: